Rao-Sabahat-Ali/montyHallProblem/Readme.md

 # Monty Hall Problem

-The project uses maven.
+The project uses maven and Java 18.
+If you are using an older version of java then update `pom.xml` accordingly.

 Run the following commands to start

 ```
 mvn clean compile package